jlevesy/kudo/docs/content/en/docs/Getting started/_index.md

 This will probably look like `helm install -f values.yaml -n kudo kudo/kudo-controller kudo-controller`

-We need ot mention here:
+We need to mention here:

 - A cert is generated in the helm chart, so people need to be cautious about this.
 We also need to provide a way of refreshing the cert (I'm thinking helm template only the cert file, but this needs to be tested.)